isomerpages/isomerpages-govtech/media/media-releases/_posts/2018-06-07-more-opportunities-for-Industry-to-support-digital-government-blueprint-implementation.md

 ---
-layout: post
-title:  "More Opportunities for Industry to Support Digital Government Blueprint Implementation"
+title: 'More Opportunities for Industry to Support Digital Government Blueprint Implementation'
 permalink: /media/more-opportunities-for-Industry-to-support-digital-government-blueprint
-date: 2018-06-07
+date: 2018-06-07T00:00:00.000Z

 ---

 Riding on the momentum of the Digital Government Blueprint launched this week, the Government is partnering the industry to accelerate the delivery of end-to-end digital services to benefit citizens, businesses and public officers, as part of Singapore’s Smart Nation efforts.

 The Government is taking steps to implement the Digital Government Blueprint, and will be investing in a wide range of Information and Communications Technology (ICT) projects in FY18.
 The Government will partner the industry across technology domains such as communications infrastructure, data analytics, robotics and cyber security to harness the transformative power of technology to improve the lives of citizens, and competitiveness of businesses.